 Applicants must be LGBT*, reside in Colorado, and pre-approved by a recognized referral agency.
 Applicants must demonstrate financial need and must not have received community assistance from The Alexander Foundation within the previous 12-month period.
 The maximum amount of assistance is $200.
 Individuals may only receive assistance three (3) times.

 All Community Assistance applications must come from a referring agency.
-Applications are processed as they are received, and distributions occur within two weeks of receipt of the completed application.
-Referring agencies must fax Community Assistance applications to The Alexander Foundation’s office on behalf of an applicant.
+Applications are processed as they are received, and distributions occur within three to four weeks of receipt of the completed application.
+Referring agencies must fax or e-mail Community Assistance applications to The Alexander Foundation’s office on behalf of an applicant.
 Mailed applications will not be accepted.
 To learn more about this program, including the information required for Community Assistance, please contact a referring agency.

 This program is intended to provide support to those who are at risk of losing their ability to provide basic life needs due to treatment or complications related to cancer, a catastrophic illness, or a serious illness.
 Examples include medical care, housing, food, clothing, phones, and utilities.
 Unlike one-time assistance provided through the Community Assistance Program, this program provides fixed monthly assistance for up to 12 months.
-The amount of assistance is determined by the recipients’ needs but cannot exceed $2400.
+The amount of assistance is determined by the recipients’ needs but cannot exceed $2400 (or $200 per month).

 Applicants must be LGBT*, reside in Colorado, and have been diagnosed with a form of cancer, catastrophic illness, or serious injury.
 HIV positive status alone does not qualify someone for this program.
-A medical doctor must certify the condition or diagnosis.
+The applicant’s healthcare provider must certify the condition or diagnosis.
 Recipients must demonstrate financial need and cannot have received financial assistance from the Foundation during the previous 6 months.

 The Holiday Letter Assistance program provides one-time assistance during the traditional holiday season from November through December.
 The amount of assistance is based on need and the financial support appeal response from the community.